vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * **Dev Account Password:** The plain text password of the default dev account in the AppSSO instance.
 * **Workload URL :**  If TAP Spring Cloud Gateway is selected, this is the expected URL of the Where For Dinner application's UI web page.
 **Note:**  If the TAP Spring Cloud Gateway option is selected, the default scheme for the Workload URI will be `http`.
-* **Alternate Workload Implementations :** If this box is checked, certain services will be built using alternative implementations written in different programming languages.
+* **Alternate Workload Implementations:** If this box is checked, certain services will be built using alternative implementations written in different programming languages.
-* **Support native GraalVM builds :** If this box is checked, native images will be built for workloads that support this feature.
+* **Support native GraalVM builds:** If this box is checked, native images will be built for workloads that support this feature.
+* **Configure Spring Cloud Services:** If this box is checked, you will the option of enabling various spring cloud services such as service registry and config server.
+* **Enable Registry Service:** If this box is checked, this will enable the registry service for service to service lookups.
+* **Registry Service Name:** The name of the registry resource that the micro-services will connect to.
+* **Enable Spring Cloud Config:** If this box is checked, this will enable the config service for consuming external configuration from a Git source.
+* **Config Service Name:** The name of the config resource that the micro-services will connect to.
+* **Configuration Repository URL:** The URL of the Git repository where configuration data is stored.
+* **Configuration Repository Default Label:** The branch/label of the Git repository where configuration will be accessed.
+* **Configuration Repository Path:** The path within the Git repository where configuration can be found.
+The default (empty) will use the root of the repository.
+* **Configuration Repository Username:** If the Git repository requires authentication, the username to access the repository.
+* **Configuration Repository Password:** If the Git repository requires authentication, the password to access the repository.

 **NOTE:** The default workload namespace is `workloads` and NOT `default`.
 Make sure the workload namespace you choose is setup to build and run workloads.